Krish-sysadmin/ReverseEngineerVirus/README.md

 <h2> What is dengue? </h2>

 > Dengue is a viral infection transmitted to humans through the bite of infected mosquitoes.
 The primary vectors that transmit the disease are Aedes aegypti mosquitoes and, to a lesser extent, Ae. albopictus.
-The virus responsible for causing dengue, is called dengue virus (DENV).
+The virus responsible for causing dengue is called dengue virus (DENV).
 There are four DENV serotypes and it is possible to be infected four times.
 While many DENV infections produce only mild illness, DENV can cause an acute flu-like illness.
 Occasionally this develops into a potentially lethal complication, called severe dengue.
 There is no specific treatment for dengue/severe dengue.
-Early detection of disease progression associated with severe dengue, and access to proper medical care lowers fatality rates of severe dengue to below 1%.
+Early detection of disease progression associated with severe dengue and access to proper medical care lowers fatality rates of severe dengue to below 1%.
 Dengue is found in tropical and sub-tropical climates worldwide, mostly in urban and semi-urban areas.
 The global incidence of dengue has grown dramatically with about half of the world's population now at risk.
 Although an estimated 100-400 million infections occur each year, over 80% are generally mild and asymptomatic. - World Health Organization

 <h2> What do I hope to achieve?</h2>

-- Visualize data to discover patterns between viral families
+- Discover patterns

-- Determine the evolutionary behaviour of the virus
+- Behaviour in terms of evolution for predictions

-- To gauge the differences and similarities between viruses
+- To gauge the similarities, similar characteristics compared to other viruses

-<h2> Prerequisite understanding </h2>
+<h2> The essence of how this works? </h2>

-- Each codon (triplet of nitrogenous base) is transcribed into an RNA sequence and is then translated into an amino acid
+- The base sequence of a gene is transcribed onto an RNA sequence called mRNA.
+In the ribosomes of cells each triplet of nitrogenous bases found in the mRNA, called a codon, will be translated into one amino acid by the molecule tRNA.
-- Specific triplets have specific amino acids
+- Specific combinations of triplets code for specific amino acids (eg AAC will code for one amino acid whilst CCG will code for another)
-- These translated amino acids perform specific functions ranging from protein synthesis to playing a role in immune response
+- These translated amino acids then link through peptide bonds to form polypeptides which can fold into proteins whose functions range from immune response to structure, transport and sensitivity.
-- By manipulating the nitrogen bases (AGCT) of the DNA the code will be introducing mutations in the genetic code which will change the amino acid sequence and thus change the proteins involved in cellular or viral processes, such as the reverse transcription of retroviruses (After a virus eg. a retrovirus or a coronavirus enters a host cell, reverse transcriptase converts the viral RNA genome into double-stranded DNA.
-This viral DNA then migrates to the nucleus and becomes integrated into the host genome)
+- By manipulating the nitrogen bases (AGCT) mutations can be introduced into the genetic code which will change the amino acid sequence and thus change the proteins involved in cellular or viral processes, such as the reverse transcription of retroviruses (after a virus eg. a retrovirus or a coronavirus enters a host cell, reverse transcriptase converts the viral RNA genome into double-stranded DNA.
+This viral DNA then migrates to the nucleus and becomes integrated into the host genome).
-- The genome sequence I got from US DOHHS is the DNA sequence, and they were thinking about the sequence after a reverse transcriptase converts RNA to cDNA (RNA is converted to cDNA during library prep during sequencing.
+- The genome sequence I obtained from US DOHHS is the DNA sequence, and they likely used a reverse transcriptase to convert RNA to cDNA.
+(RNA is converted to cDNA during library prep during sequencing.
 Then the output sequence is the DNA sequence.
-They basically generated a cDNA library and sequenced that (library is  population of DNA molecules containing all the necessary sequence information to allow DNA propagation in a cellular host) )
+They basically generated a cDNA library and sequenced that.
+Note: A library is a population of DNA molecules containing all the necessary sequence information to allow DNA propagation in a cellular host)

 <h2> Code:</h2>